About Me

-My name is Jonathan C. Hall.
-I am a sometime designer, a one-time inventor, and an incurable generalist.
-I have been a beat reporter, a researcher for the smartest woman in the world, a technology consultant to the likes of Rob Jarvik and King Abdullah II of Jordan, and a student of science and the humanities.
+I have been a beat reporter, a researcher for the smartest person in the world, a technology consultant to the likes of Rob Jarvik and King Abdullah II of Jordan, and a student of science and the humanities.
 I’ve spent an obscene portion of my adult life drawing smiley faces.
-I hold a BA summa cum laude from Harvard University, where I studied languages and religion, and am currently pursuing a PhD in Communications from Columbia University.
-I’m easily distracted by problems and opportunities outside my limited expertise.
-“Creative Distraction” was born when I started writing about it.

 creative distraction (krē-’ā-tĭv dĭ-’străk-shən) the incessant process by which new ideas, projects, problems and opportunities are generated and attended to in the mind, often at the expense of older ones